Choosing a strong password: How to do it

 One of the most important things in IT security is strong passwords.
-Around 80% of all hacking-related data leaks/breaches are due to stolen passwords, and cybercriminals are getting better at obtaining passwords.
-That's why strong passwords are one of the best ways to protect your data.
+Around 80% of all hacking-related data breaches are due to stolen passwords, and cybercriminals are getting better at obtaining passwords.
+When user data is leaked or stolen, it constitutes a data breach, emphasizing the importance of using strong, unique passwords and two-factor authentication to protect against potential unauthorized access following a breach.
+That’s why strong passwords are one of the best ways to protect your data.

 Cyber criminals often use software with basic features that automatically test up to hundreds of thousands of words per second, of both popular and random combinations.
-Sometimes, once they've tried enough random combinations, they can crack your password.
+They use brute force attacks to systematically guess passwords.
+Sometimes, once they’ve tried enough random combinations, they can crack your password.
 It is therefore very important to use strong passwords.

-A strong password is characterised by being unique, long and complex.
+A strong and secure password is characterized by being unique, long, and complex.

 Unique passwords